mbakhiet/MyFlixRepo/README.md

-# Pre-work -SimpleToDo
+# Flixster

-SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Flixster is an app that allows the user to get information about movies including the title, poster image, and a synopsis.

 Submitted by: Mo Bakhiet

-Time spent: 4 hours spent in total
+Time spent: 12 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [x] User can **successfully add and remove items** from the todo list
-* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
+* [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API
-* [x] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented:

-* [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [x] Displays a nice default placeholder graphic for each image during loading (read more about Picasso) (1 point)
+* [x] Views should be responsive for both landscape/portrait mode and fully optimized for performance with the ViewHolder pattern.
+(2 points)
+* [x] Improve the user interface through styling and coloring (1 to 5 points depending on the difficulty of UI improvements) (I played with the margins to make it look better)
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [ ] Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+(3 points)
-* [ ] Add support for completion due dates for todo items (and display within listview item)
-* [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [ ] Stretch: For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image of the movie is displayed.
+Otherwise, a poster image, the movie title, and overview is listed.
+Use Heterogenous ListViews and use different ViewHolder layout files for popular movies and less popular ones.
+(2 points)
+* [x] Stretch: Add a rounded corners for the images using the Picasso transformations.
+(1 point)

-The following **additional** features are implemented:
+* [ ] Stretch: Apply the popular ButterKnife annotation library to reduce view boilerplate.
+(2 points) The following **additional** features are implemented:
+* [ ] Stretch: Allow video posts to be played in full-screen using the YouTubePlayerView (3 points)

 * [ ] List anything else that you can get done to improve the app functionality!